Best Practice

 Acting as the backbone for all snowball sampling techniques, chain referral sampling emphasizes the process of participants referring others within their network.

-This foundational strategy leverages existing social connections to reach individuals who are otherwise difficult to access, making it an effective method for qualitative research aiming to explore complex social phenomena or behaviors within specific communities.
+This foundational strategy takes advantage of existing social connections to reach individuals who are otherwise difficult to access, making it an effective method for qualitative research aiming to analyze complex social phenomena or behaviors within specific communities.

 Chain sampling relies on initial participants referring new participants to the researchers.
 Photo by Cytonn Photography.